lucgauthier/einkdashboard/README.md

 - Generate the dashboard image on a schedule.
 Serve this image to the client device when requested.
 - Server code is in server/ folder.
 - It is a basic node.js application.
-- The weather is fetched from an api. openweather and pirateweather are supported.
-See server/accessors/*weather
+- The weather is fetched from the pirateweather api.
+See server/accessors/pirateweather.js
 - The events data is fetched from an iCal url.
-See server/accessor/ical
+See server/accessors/ical.js
 - The dashboard image is generated using an html template.
 See server/accessors/template

 ## Development